polinchw/reattach-to-pv/README.md

 ### Set the PV to Retain

-This is an example of how to set an existing PV to retained if the PVC or Helm chart is deleted.
+This is an example of how to set an existing PV to be retained if the PVC or Helm chart is deleted.

 ```